reahl/reahl/reahl-doc/doc/tutorial/dependencyinjection.rst

-Normally, `reahl-web` would merely import the classes it needs from `reahl-web-declarative`, but that would make `reahl-web` dependent on `reahl-web-elixir` without any possibility to swap `reahl-web-declarative` out for a different implementation.
+Normally, `reahl-web` would merely import the classes it needs from `reahl-web-declarative`, but that would make `reahl-web` dependent on `reahl-web-declarative` without any possibility to swap `reahl-web-declarative` out for a different implementation.
 So, instead, the `reahl-web` component discovers the actual classes it should use during run-time, when an application starts up.
 The